Financial Institutions and AI:

 AML Directives require financial institutions to implement measures to detect and prevent money laundering activities.
 KYC regulations mandate the verification of customers’ identities to prevent fraud and illicit activities.

-Ethical AI Use and Fairness
+Ethical AI use and fairness

 OECD Principles on AI emphasize transparency, accountability, and fairness in AI applications.